knewplay/book-programming-essential/toolset/tools.md

 2. Small Commits: It's easier to understand and review small, focused commits than large ones.
 Aim to commit one logical change at a time.

-3. Branching Out: Whenever you're experimenting or adding a new feature, create a new branch.
+3. Branching Out: Create a new branch whenever you're experimenting or adding a new feature.
 This keeps the main codebase stable and allows for isolated testing and development.

 4. Adopt a consistent branch naming convention, as well as clarity in the branch's purpose.
 Examples of branch names are **launch-mechanism**, **sensor-integration**, and **battery-optimization**.